top of page

 The noun 'perception' has its etymological roots in the Latin word 'perceptio,' which is derived from 'percipere,' meaning 'to take in' or 'to receive.'
 'Percipere' is a combination of 'per-' meaning 'thoroughly' and 'capere' meaning 'to take.'
 The etymology of 'perception' emphasizes the process of taking in or receiving sensory information thoroughly.
 It underscores the idea that perception involves the reception and understanding of sensory input, such as sight, sound, touch, and more, to form a coherent understanding of the external world.
 This etymological connection reflects the essence of perception as the mental process through which individuals make sense of their surroundings by gathering and interpreting sensory data.

-Quiz: Find the meaning of perception
+Quiz: Find the meaning of the noun perception:

 Try Again!